Grilled Pork Tenderloin Sandwiches with Roasted Peppers

 - Place pork tenderloin in resealable plastic bag.
-Combine marinade ingredients and pour over pork.
-Seal bag and allow to marinate for 2 hours in refrigerator.
+Combine marinade ingredients and pour over pork making sure it is well submerged.
+Seal bag and marinate for 2 hours in the refrigerator.

 - Set grill for high heat.
-Place Anaheim peppers onto grill and cook for 5 minutes, rotating constantly.
-Once the skins are charred, removed from heat and place into resealable plastic bags.
+Place Anaheim peppers on the grill and cook for 5 minutes, rotating constantly.
+Once the skins are blistered, removed from heat and place them into resealable plastic bags.
 Let peppers sit for 10 minutes.
-While peppers

-- are resting, place pork tenderloin onto grill (discard marinade).
+- While peppers are resting, place pork tenderloin onto the grill.
+Carefully pour or brush a little marinade over top.
 Cook on high for 10 minutes, rotating 1/4 turn every few minutes.
 Reduce heat to medium low and cook for an addition 15-20 minutes.
-Once the thickest part of the tenderloin reaches 145 degrees F (63 degrees C), remove from heat and let rest for 5-7 minutes before slicing.
+Once the thickest part of the tenderloin reaches 145 degrees F., remove it from grill, place onto a clean cutting board, and let it rest for 5-7 minutes before slicing.

-- To remove skins from pepper, simply remove from bag and using a paper towel, grab pepper and skins should give way easily.
+- Remove peppers from their respective bags.
+Using a paper towel, Hold stems and gently grab pepper.
+The skins should give way easily.
 Cut off stems, remove seeds, and cut into strips.

 - To assemble, place cheese on toasted French bread slice, add 2-3 strip of roasted pepper, tomato slices, sliced pork tenderloin and top with a generous amount of avocado sauce.